 D) The General Meeting recalls that humanity as a whole has resolved to defend human dignity in all places and all circumstances, and it was in this spirit that the United Nations adopted the Universal Declaration of Human Rights as “a common standard of achievement for all peoples and all nations.”
 The Declaration was proclaimed on 10 December 1948, which means that 2018 will be the commemoration of its 70th anniversary.

-The General Assembly invites each of the national member Associations of the IONA to implement these lines of work in each of their activities.
+The General Meeting invites each of the national member associations of the IONA to commemorate this event in the course of its activities.